 - The Injuries, Illnesses, and Fatalities (IIF) program of the Bureau of Labor Statistics is also a good resource for statistical information to quote.

 Workplace Safety Magazines

 Magazines with an editorial focus on workplace safety issues are a great place to find quotes related to important and current safety issues.
-Publications where you can find good articles, often with quotable phrases, include Workplace HR & Safety, EHS Today and Safety+Health Magazine, a publication of the National Safety Council.
+Publications where you can find good articles, often with quotable phrases, include Workforce Magazine, EHS Today and Safety+Health Magazine, a publication of the National Safety Council.

 Workplace Safety Blogs

 There are a number of good blogs that emphasize workplace safety.
 As blogs are updated frequently, they are a great resource for finding new quote material on current safety issues, as well as best practices, tips and more.

 - The National Safety Council has a blog with a lot of great information related to workplace safety.